 How Can I Order a Birth Certificate Online?

 If you were born in the United States and are over the age of 21, you can easily order a replacement birth certificate online.
-You will need a photocopy of your government issued photo ID to make the request.
-In contrast, if you are under 21, do not have a government issued photo ID, or do not have other proofs of identity, your parents can submit the birth certificate request form on your behalf.
+You will need a photocopy of your government-issued photo ID to make the request.
+In contrast, if you are under 21, do not have a government-issued photo ID, or do not have other proof of identity, your parents can submit the birth certificate request form on your behalf.